Tylopilus rhoadsiae (“Pale Bitter Bolete”)

 Tells: Bitter taste.
 White-buff to pinkish cap.
 White pores age pinkish & DNS.
 Cap-colored stem is well netted, esp. in the upper half.

-Other Information: A southern species that can be found, ever more rarely, all the way up to New Hampshire.
-For North Carolina in the coastal plain only.
+Other Information: A southern species that sometimes wanders all the way up to New Hampshire.
+NOTE: Found only in the coastal plain of North Carolina, not yet in the west.

 Edibility: Too bitter to eat but useful for unique approaches like cocktail bitters.
 It isn’t toxic; just absurdly bitter.